ChaoranHu/coga/README.md

 [1] Moschopoulos, Peter G. "The distribution of the sum of independent gamma random variables."
 Annals of the Institute of Statistical Mathematics 37.1 (1985): 541-544.

 [2] Mathai, A.M.: Storage capacity of a dam with gamma type inputs.
 Ann.
 Inst.
 Statist.Math.
 34, 591-597 (1982).

+[3] Barnabani, M. (2017).
+An approxmation to the convolution of gamma distributions.
+Communications in Statistics - Simulation and Computation 46(1), 331-343.